bookingactivities/booking-activities/readme.txt

 == Changelog ==

 = 1.8.5 =
-* Tweak - Add parameters to the {booking_admin_url} notification tag URL to display only the desired booking in the list
+* Tweak - The {booking_admin_url} notification tag URL now redirects to a page where only the desired booking is displayed in the list
 * Fix - Force null padding and margin to agenda and basic calendar views cells to avoid invisible events
 * Fix - Remove or dynamicaly update frontend nonces possibly causing problems with cache
+* Fix - Fix possible errors while editing events
 * Dev - Add a hook for each individual booking when a booking group is deleted

 = 1.8.4 - 2020/06/04 =